Rust-for-Linux/rust-for-linux.com/src/Rust-version-policy.md

 ## Supported versions

 The kernel documents the [minimal requirements](https://docs.kernel.org/process/changes.html) to compile it.
-Since v6.11, the kernel supports a minimum version of Rust, starting with Rust 1.78.0.
+Since v6.11, the kernel supports a minimum version of Rust.
+The initial minimum was Rust 1.78.0, and the next one will be Rust 1.85.0 (expected in Linux v7.1), following Debian 13 (Trixie)'s Rust toolchain version — please see ["Minimum upgrade policy"](Rust-version-policy.md#minimum-upgrade-policy) below for details.

 For the moment, we cannot guarantee newer Rust versions will always work due to the [unstable features](Unstable-features.md) in use[^rust-is-stable].
 Removing the need for them is a priority of the project.